PhoenixPME/coreum-pme/README.md

 ## Notes
 - Platform fee (1.1%) is mandatory in all implementations
-- All fees are escrowed in RLUSD on XRPL
+- All fees accumulate in single RLUSD escrow on XRPL
-- Developer controls 10% of insurance pool via escrow allocations
+- Developer entitled to 10% of escrow pool (~0.2% effective rate)
 - Insurance module activates automatically when RLUSD escrow reaches threshold
 - Built for Coreum blockchain, compatible with upcoming tx (Coreum + Sologenic)